jhipster/jhipster-devbox/README.md

 - Generate your application
   - Run `yo jhipster` and use JHipster normally
 - Configure your database
-  - Run your database from Docker.
-For example, with MySQL use `docker-compose -f src/main/docker/mysql.yml up`
+  - Run your database with Docker.
+For example, for MySQL use `docker-compose -f src/main/docker/mysql.yml up`
   - In your application, don't forget to edit your `application-dev.yml` and `application-prod.yml` files so you have the correct connection setup for your database server
 - Use the JHipster tools
   - Running `./mvnw` will run your JHipster application on port `8080`.
 As this port is forwarded to your host, you can also use `http://localhost:8080` on your host machine